 When leaving, lock up your home and tell neighbours where you can be contacted.

 Go somewhere safe, such as to relatives or friends who live in areas that aren't close to the bush.
 Or you might decide to spend the day shopping, at the library or at the beach.

 If you have a shack that is well-protected or not in the path of a bushfire, you may plan to relocate there for a few days.

-If you have nowhere to go, listen to ABC Local Radio for the location of any community fire refuges that may have been activated.
+If you have nowhere to go, listen to ABC Local Radio for the location of any evacuation centres that may have been activated.
 This should be a safe alternative place to relocate to.
 Leave in plenty of time to arrive safely.

 How to get there

 Plan the route you will take, and avoid driving in areas where fires are burning.
 If driving, make sure your car has enough fuel for the journey and is mechanically sound.
 If nervous about driving, consider using a taxi or asking a friend to collect you.

 You should plan to be away from home for at least 24 hours, and if the worst happens and your home is destroyed, you should ensure that you have taken with you important documents and other valuable items and memorabilia.

 Take cash and credit cards, insurance policies, family albums, and other easily carried items of value.
 Take spare clothes and other items you would normally take on a short trip.
 Ensure you take sufficient water and food for the trip.